-Bringing these two parts of our school together will further enhance the excellence of the education we offer, as we look to an exciting future as the only all-through, all-girls school in Shropshire, educating girls from 4-18.
+Bringing these two parts of our school together has further enhanced the excellence of the education we offer, as we look to an exciting future as the only all-through, all-girls school in Shropshire, educating girls from 4-18.

 Our Junior pupils now have their own distinct Junior School nestled in the heart of the Town Walls site.
 We can provide high-quality dedicated educational facilities for our Junior pupils with new classrooms, a discovery lab, a creative space for teaching science and food technology, and a flexible physics and design technology space to benefit all pupils.
 We are recreating our Forest School facilities and making the most of the considerable green spaces at Town Walls.
 We are also developing our sports facilities to deliver a wide range of sports for all pupils as part of a high-quality inclusive programme.